pantheon-systems/documentation/source/_docs/getting-support.md

 ## Customer Support Response Times

 ###Elite Plans and Priority Enterprise Support Customers
-* **On-call ticket**: Available 24/7/365 with a guaranteed response time for business critical issues that include downtime, development team blockers, and urgent deadline-driven questions.
+* **Pantheon On-call**: Available 24/7/365 with a guaranteed response time for business critical issues that include downtime, development team blockers, and urgent deadline-driven questions.
 For issues requiring an on-call engineer, we guarantee escalation in 60 minutes.
 * **Standard support ticket**: Your general support questions are routed through our support queue ahead of other users.
 Expedited support is accessed through our Dashboard and email.

 ###Paid and Free Sites